martysweet/cfn-lint/README.md

 The tool can be used over the commandline using `cfn-lint`, or can be used as a module within another JavaScript application.

+*Note: This tool is currently case-sensitive in relation to AWS CloudFormation types, for example aws::lambda::function != AWS::Lambda::Function.*

 ### Example Commands
 `cfn-lint validate my_template.yaml`